-Miriam has security clearance and is vetted to SC level.
+With this experience, Miriam has appeared in criminal courts, the High Court and various specialist tribunals.
+She is vetted to SC level.

 Recent cases include: